MAXIMIZING THE HOLD-DOWN PERFORMANCE OF CNC ROUTERS

 The ideal product will fill the channel width-wise evenly and stick above the surface of the channel by roughly 1/16”.
 Also, a rounded channel should be fitted with a round gasket.
-Squared channels should be fitted with squared gasketing products.
-All Star CNC has a Grid Gasket product for each CNC Router Manufacturer.
-The proper Grid Gasketing product for a particular channel size is crucial to maximizing vacuum performance.
+Squared channels should be fitted with squared gasket products.
+All*Star CNC has a Grid Gasket product for each CNC Router Manufacturer.
+The proper Grid Gasket product for a particular channel size is crucial to maximizing vacuum performance.
 Too narrow and it will slip in the channel.
 Too wide and it will pinch when trying to zero out on the z-depth.

-Cover Gasketing Cover Gasketing products are for small and/or narrow parts that would be difficult to gasket if using one of the other methods because of the limited surface area of the part.
-By covering the entire fixture with gasketing, users can route parts directly into the gasketing, and then create custom vacuum pocket areas to match the size and shape of their parts.
+Cover Gasket products are for small and/or narrow parts that would be difficult to gasket if using one of the other methods because of the limited surface area of the part.
+By covering the entire fixture with a gasket, users can route parts directly into the gasket, and then create custom vacuum pocket areas to match the size and shape of their parts.